Checking Timed Bisimilarity with Virtual Clocks: Background

 Due to the state $(l_0, x=1)$, which does not have an outgoing transition labeled with $a$, $A_{\text{TLTS}, 1}$ (Figure~\ref{subfigure:background:TLTS:example:A-1}) is not bisimilar to any other TLTS shown.
 For instance, if we compare $A_{\text{TLTS}, 1}$ and $A_{\text{TLTS}, 3}$ (Figure~\ref{subfigure:background:TLTS:example:A-3}), we find that if we use the transition labeled with 1, the reached states are not bisimilar since $A_{\text{TLTS}, 3}$ has an outgoing transition labeled with $a$ here and $A_{\text{TLTS}, 1}$ does not.

-Since $A_{\text{TLTS}, 2}$ and $A_{\text{TLTS}, 3}$ have an isomorphic structure, they are bisimilar (and thus simulate each other), despite the fact that the sets of clocks are not equivalent.
+Since $A_{\text{TLTS}, 2}$ and $A_{\text{TLTS}, 3}$ have an isomorphic structure, they are bisimilar, despite the fact that the sets of clocks are not equivalent.
 Due to the fact that bisimulation is an equivalence relation, we know that $A_{\text{TLTS}, 2}$ is bisimilar to any other TLTS if and only if that TLTS is bisimilar to $A_{\text{TLTS}, 3}$.
 Therefore, we proceed with $A_{\text{TLTS}, 3}$.